openstack/python-openstackclient/doc/source/command-objects/network.rst

     Do not use the network as the default external network.
     By default, no network is set as an external network.
     (Network v2 only)

+.. option:: --provider-network-type <provider-network-type>

+    The physical mechanism by which the virtual network is implemented.
+    The supported options are: flat, gre, local, vlan, vxlan (Network v2 only)

+.. option:: --provider-physical-network <provider-physical-network>

+    Name of the physical network over which the virtual network is implemented (Network v2 only)

+.. option:: --provider-segmentation-id <provider-segmentation-id>

+    VLAN ID for VLAN networks or tunnel-id for GRE/VXLAN networks (Network v2 only)

 .. _network_create-name: